2019 Georgetown Hoyas football team

-The 2019 Georgetown Hoyas football team represents Georgetown University as a member of the Patriot League during the 2019 NCAA Division I FCS football season.
-They are led by sixth-year head coach Rob Sgarlata and play their home games at Cooper Field.
-Georgetown finished the season 5–6 overall and 1–5 in Patriot League play to place last out of seven teams.
+The 2019 Georgetown Hoyas football team represented Georgetown University as a member of the Patriot League during the 2019 NCAA Division I FCS football season.
+Led by sixth-year head coach Rob Sgarlata, the Hoyas compiled an overall record of 5–6 with a mark of 1–5 in conference play, placing last out of seven teams in the Patriot League.
+Georgetown played home games at Cooper Field in Washington, D.C.

-Previous season

-The Hoyas finished the 2018 season 5–6, 4–2 in Patriot League play to finish in a tie for second place.

 Preseason

 Preseason coaches' poll

 The Patriot League released their preseason coaches' poll on July 30, 2019 (voting was by conference head coaches and sports information directors).
 The Hoyas were picked to finish in third place.

 Preseason All-Patriot League team

 The Hoyas had seven players selected to the preseason All-Patriot League team.